 After you complete the RAID BIOS setup, boot from the windowsXP CD.
 The Windows Setup program starts.

 2. Press F6 and wait a few moments for the Windows Setup screen to appear.

-- 3. Specify the AMD drivers. - Insert the floppy that has the RAID driver, and select the SCSI Adapter, then press <enter>.
+- 3. Specify the NVIDIA drivers. - (1).
+Insert the floppy that has the RAID driver, press S, then press Enter.